 But the truth is: While she did have many lovers, she was never in a relationship with more than one at a time.
 And most of those relationships lasted at least a couple of years.

-“She was a serial monogamist,” Helen Mirren, who plays Catherine in a new mini-series told Vanity Fair.
+“She was a serial monogamist,” Helen Mirren, who portrays Catherine on the small screen, told Vanity Fair.
 “She loved to be in love.
 She loved the excitement of the eyes across the room as they enter and the dates.
 She went on dates, if you like.
 The difference was that when she was tired of someone, she either gave them a country, or she gave them a huge palace and enough money for them and their family to live comfortably for the rest of their lives.
 She had that financial power over people.”

 Since she didn’t want to marry again (or else she’d have to split her power), her grandiose parting gifts after a breakup became legendary.
 One ex is said to have received 1,000 indentured servants while Poniatowski was made the king of Poland.